MusicalNinjaDad/warhammer/Act4_Clear_Skaven_from_Marienburg/Episode3_Tournament/01_Grounds.md

 ## First Sight of the Tournament Grounds

-As you crest the final hill, the vista before you takes your breath away.
-Guy de Caucy's castle rises majestically from the sea cliffs - its pale stone walls catching the morning light like silvered armor.
-Enormous banners cascade down its towers, their deep blue and silver fabric rippling in the salt breeze, each emblazoned with the golden anchor of House de Caucy.
+As you crest the borw of a small hill on the morning of the 4th day of riding, you catch your first glimpse of the sea.
+The midday sun sparkles on the waves which crash up against high, grey cliffs.
+A beatiful stone castle stands windsewpt, surrounded on 3 sdies by vertical cliffs, Silver and blue pennants fly from the turrents of the castle, and enormous banners cascade down its towers, their deep blue and silver fabric rippling in the salt breeze, each emblazoned with golden crossed swords.

-Below, sprawling across the summer-green fields between the cliff and your vantage point, lies a vast tent city that transforms the landscape into a living tapestry of color and movement.
-The tournament grounds are clearly divided into distinct areas:
+As awe inspring as Robert's family home is, you can't help but be drawn to the sprawling mass of the tournament grounds in front of it: strewn across the still-somewhat green fields surrounding the castle, lies a vast tent city that transforms the landscape into a living tapestry of color and movement.
+The tournament grounds are clearly divided into distinct areas, as you ride closer you begin to make out more and more details, and become more aware of the sounds _and smells_ of what must be hundreds of people, if not over a thousand.

 ### The Lists

 The tournament field proper dominates the center - a vast rectangular space marked by blue and silver pennants.
 Two grand stands face each other across the tilting lanes, their wooden structures draped in noble house colors.
 The morning sun glints off the freshly raked sand of the combat circles, while practice targets already bristle with arrows.

+### The Staging Grounds

+Near the lists, an area has been set aside for competitors to prepare.
+The ring of hammers on armor mingles with the snort of warhorses.
+Pages and squires polish armor that catches the sun like mirrors, while practice weapons clack against each other as knights warm up.

 ### Noble Quarter